Bad Oral Habits and Discoloration in Baby Teeth

 • Mouth breathing

-In some cases, independent of cavities, a high number of certain oral bacteria can cause black spots near the gums.
-Discolorations that continue until adolescence can usually be removed with polishing.
+In some cases, independent of tooth decay, an excessive number of certain bacteria in the mouth may cause black stains near the gum line of the teeth.
+These discolorations, which may continue until adolescence, can be removed through a polishing procedure.

-Permanent teeth develop between ages 1–4.
-During this period, various stains can appear on teeth.
-Iron supplements may also cause discoloration in children’s teeth.
+Permanent teeth develop between the ages of 1 and 4.
+During this period, various stains may occur on the teeth.
+In addition, the use of iron supplements may also cause tooth discoloration in children.

 Children should brush their teeth at least twice a day.
-With regular brushing, tooth discolorations may decrease.
-If the stains do not fade and cause discomfort, they can be removed by the dentist using a more powerful professional polishing or brushing instrument.
+With regular brushing, discoloration may decrease.
+If the stains do not improve and cause discomfort, they can be removed by a dentist using a stronger professional polishing tool.